 If we talk of tangible but inexpressible beauty and a phenomenal thing like total literacy, it is none other than Kerala.
-Kerala in India tucked at the southern tip of Indian peninsula is an easy winner owning to its mind-blowing landscapes and charisma of intriguing customs, high-intensity cultural life and educated public so often dressed in pristine white.
-From Kasargode to Thiruvananthapuram, Kerala India is choc-a-bloc with places that attract tourists and travelers from all over the world justifying its appellation Kerala - God's Own Country.
-The tourist spots in Kerala include Thiruvananthapuram, Kovalam, Kochi, Munnar, Alleppey, Kovalam, Mararikulam, Varkala and Poovar.
+Tucked at the southern tip of Indian peninsula, Kerala is an easy winner owning to its mind-blowing landscapes.
+It boasts of a charisma of intriguing customs, high-intensity cultural life and educated public; so often dressed in pristine white.
+From Kasaragod to Thiruvananthapuram, Kerala Tourism is a choc-a-block of places that attract tourists and travelers from all over the world.
+Each and every element here justifies its appellation Kerala - God's Own Country.
+The tourist spots in Kerala include Thiruvananthapuram, Kovalam, Kochi, Munnar, Alleppey, Mararikulam, Varkala and Poovar.

 Thiruvananthapuram - The Capital City

 Location: Thiruvananthapuram or Trivandrum lies on the southwest coast of India, is the capital of Kerala.

 Tourist Destinations: There are a number of tourist attractions in the capital city.
 A must visit among them is the Padmanabhaswami temple.
 Counted among one of the 108 shrines, it is sacred to the Vaishnavites in India.
 Several kings also built their palaces in and around Thiruvananthapuram.
 The major attraction here is the 250-year-old temple car made for Lord Vishnu lying within the museum compound of Thiruvananthapuram.
 Sri Chitra Art Gallery proves to be an ideal place for art lovers.
 Then, of course, a trip to the capital city is incomplete without a boat-ride on its enchanting backwaters.